As an Amazon Associate I earn from qualifying purchases.

-If you’re a big guy or girl you’ve probably been thinking about increasing your fitness level for awhile.
+If you’re a big guy or girl you’ve probably been thinking about increasing your fitness level or losing weight for awhile.
 I know that when I was at my heaviest I didn’t necessarily care about losing weight, I just wanted to be able to walk up a flight of stairs without losing my breath and bend over to pick up my daughter without throwing out my back!

 So if you’re in a similar position, don’t listen to all the well-meaning skinny and fit people who tell you that they “just love running 10 miles every day!”
 What your body needs is an exercise regime that can be adapted to any level (so it can grow with you), is low impact for your joints, and is fun enough to motivate you!
 Enter rebounding!

 You’ve probably heard of mini-trampolines for adults but, odds are, you haven’t been on a trampoline since you were a kid.
 If you haven’t, you may be shocked to hear that jumping on a tramp is incredibly effective for fat loss, increasing your cardiovascular health, and imroving your fitness level.
 Not only that, once you mastered the basics, rebounding can be an incredibly intense workout that will push even the most seasoned athletes.